Where Christians Can Freely Hear

 Priestly Blessing & Dismissal (Luke 24:50-53, Numbers 6:22-27)

-We happily admit we are a church in progress and not a church yet by Apostolic standards.
 We do not collect tithes.
 We see ourselves as complimentary to your Sunday church, not competition.
-We take seriously the sin of schism (Galatians 5:20), we attend a Sunday church ourselves, and affirm all believers should be submitted to biblically qualified elders somewhere.
+We take seriously the sin of schism (Galatians 5:20), we ourselves are submitted to the elders at Refuge City Ministries, and affirm all believers should be submitted somewhere to biblically qualified elders.
 Not contributing to the body is a serious sin.
-Lord willing, our goal is to baptize, disciple, and appoint more biblically qualified elders & deacons so that this grows into a fully functioning church.
-For now, Saul serves as overseer of this gathering alongside his wife Brianna as deaconess.
+Saul serves as overseer of this Sabbath gathering alongside his wife Brianna.

 Saul is currently a student at IOCS in Cambridge, where he is pursuing a diploma in Orthodox Christian studies.
-Saul is a husband, father of 3 children, and is not self appointed.
-He was appointed a teacher by a previous Messianic congregation before removing himself to start 1st Century Church.
+Saul is a husband, father of 4 children, and is not self appointed.
+He was appointed a teacher by a previous Messianic congregation where he served as a teacher for 2 years.

 He also holds multiple academic credentials including: